A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Observations

 \subsection{\emph{EPOXI} imaging}

-Thanks to the early recognition of its anomaly, OGLE-2012-BLG-0838 was scheduled for observations with the \emph{EPOXI} mission, which is re-purposed \emph{Deep Impact} spacecraft \citep{hampton05}.
+Thanks to the early recognition of its anomaly, OGLE-2012-BLG-0838 was scheduled for observations with the \emph{EPOXI} mission, which was the repurposed \emph{Deep Impact} spacecraft \citep{hampton05}.
 There are 6516 images collected between ${\rm HJD'} = 6136$ and $6150$.
-The \emph{EPOXI} images are out-of-focus, and each star produces a donut-shaped image.
+The \emph{EPOXI} images are out of focus, each star produces a doughnut-shaped image, and the PSF changes with the color of the star.
 In the dense stellar fields of the Galactic bulge, the images of many stars are overlapping, which hinders photometric analysis.
 Thus the OGLE-2012-BLG-0838 \emph{EPOXI} data have not yet been reduced.
-For an analysis of \emph{EPOXI} data for a different event, see \citet{muraki11}.
+For a reduction and analysis of the \emph{EPOXI} data for a different event, see \citet{muraki11}.
+Previous experience with photometric reduction of \emph{Spitzer} and \emph{K2} bulge images (undersampled in both cases) shows that photometric reduction of bulge images taken by satellite missions requires special efforts \citep{calchinovati15b,zhu17a,poleski19b}.